nicola-decao/Torcs-with-DDPG/README.md

 # Torcs-with-DDPG
 ### Implementation of Deep Deterministic Policy Gradient with Keras in TORCS racing car video-game

+We used Deep Deterministic Policy Gradient [1][2] to build an agent that plays
+TORCS: a racing car video-game.

 The principal component of our car controller consists in a feed forward neural network which uses 29 inputs (track angle, track position, speeds along 3 axis, RPM, 4 wheel spin velocities and 19 proximity sensors) to predict 2 values from